Bleepooo/TranslateBot/README.md

 # TranslateBot

-Literaly just the translate bot for the l2x9 discord
+Literally just the translate bot for the l2x9 discord